-A flexitarian diet in conjunction & exercise regime can reduce risks of breast and prostate cancer.
+A flexitarian diet in conjunction with a consistent exercise regime can reduce risks of breast and prostate cancer.

-A diet rich in vitamins, minerals, antioxidants and fibre can reduce the risk of several types of cancers.
+A diet rich in vitamins, minerals, antioxidants, and fiber can reduce the risk of several types of cancers.
 For example, wholegrain foods are likely to decrease your chance of colorectal cancer.

 Downsides of eating fewer animal products